ncatlab/nlab-content/pages/2/1/0/3/3012/content.md

 * [[morphism]]s are tuples consisting of maps of sets between these sequences of colors, and a $k$-ary operation of the operad for each collection of $k$ source colors that are mapped to the same target color.

 This is a universal construction: the category of operators is the free [[semicartesian monoidal category]] on the free semicartesian operad on the given operad.
+It also generalizes in a straightforward way to "colored operads", i.e. [[multicategories]].

 ## Definition